JanelleG51/Your-Day-Your-Way/README.md

    - itsdangerous==2.0.1
    - pymongo==3.12.0
    - Werkzeug==2.0.1
-- MongoDB - used to create the non-relational document databases (collections) and data storage for this project.
+- [MongoDB](https://www.mongodb.com/) - used to create the non-relational document databases (collections) and data storage for this project.
-- Materialize - used through the website to assist with layout and responsiveness and incorporated JQuery functionality and form validation.
+- [Materialize](https://materializecss.com/) - used through the website to assist with layout and responsiveness and incorporated JQuery functionality and form validation.
-- Cloudinary API – installed as the means to allow the users to upload their own images.
+- [Cloudinary API](https://cloudinary.com/documentation/image_upload_api_reference) – installed as the means to allow the users to upload their own images.
-- Flask Mail – used as the main form of email delivery for the site.
+- [Flask Mail](https://pythonhosted.org/Flask-Mail/) – used as the main form of email delivery for the site.
-- Google Fonts – provided the fonts for this site.
+- [Google Fonts](https://fonts.google.com/) – provided the fonts for this site.
-- GitHub - is the hosting platform used to store the source code for the site.
+- [GitHub](https://github.com/join/get-started) - is the hosting platform used to store the source code for the site.
 - Git - is used as version control software to commit and push code to the GitHub repository where the source code is stored.
-- Heroku - to deploy the live website.
+- [Heroku](https://id.heroku.com/login) - to deploy the live website.
-- Balsamiq - was used to create wireframes for 'The Skeleton Plane' stage of UX design.
+- [Balsamiq](https://balsamiq.com/) - was used to create wireframes for the design.
-- Font Awesome - icons displayed throughout the site are taken from Font Awesome.
+- [Font Awesome](https://fontawesome.com/) - icons displayed throughout the site are taken from Font Awesome.

+## Configuration

+### MongoDB
+- Create an account
+- Create a new shared Cluster
+- Select a Cloud provider and region relative to your area
+- Name your Cluster
+- Navigate to collections and add a database
+- In the database access section provide a username and password for your DB

+Connecting - via application
+- In cluster overview click the CONNECT button.
+- Select 'connect your application'
+- Select the language you are using
+- Copy the connection string and change the details.
+- Your connection string forms part your enviroment variables:

+   app.config[``"MONGO_DBNAME"``] = os.environ.get(``"MONGO_DBNAME"``)

+   app.config[``"MONGO_URI"``] = os.environ.get(``"MONGO_URI"``)

+   app.secret_key = os.environ.get(``"SECRET_KEY"``)

+### Cloudinary

+- Create a Cloudinary Account and access your enviroment information from the Dashboard
+- This information must be stored in your environment variables and accessed from your app:

+    os.environ.setdefault(``CLOUDINARY_CLOUD_NAME``, ``<Your cloud name>``)

+    os.environ.setdefault(``CLOUDINARY_API_KEY``, ``<Your API Key``)

+    os.environ.setdefault(``CLOUDINARY_API_SECRET``,``<Your Secret Key>``)

+## Deployment to Heroku

+### Create application:

-- Favicon.io was used to make the site favicon
+- Login to Heroku.
+- Click on the new button.
+- Select create new app.
+- Enter the app name.
+- Select region.

+Set up connection to Github Repository:

+- Set your deployment method to 'GitHub'
+- Connect to GitHub and login
+- Search for the repository you wish to deploy from
+- Click the connect button.

+Set environment variables:

+Click the settings tab and then click the Reveal Config Vars button and add the following:

+- key: IP, value: 0.0.0.0
+- key: PORT, value: 5000
+- key: MONGO_DBNAME, value: (database name you want to connect to)
+- key: MONGO_URI, value: (mongo uri - This can be found in MongoDB by going to clusters > connect > connect to your application and substituting the password and dbname that you set up in the link).
+- key: SECRET_KEY, value: (This is a custom secret key set up for configuration to keep client-side sessions secure).

+Enable automatic deployment:

+- Click the Deploy tab
+- In the Automatic deploys section, choose the branch you want to deploy from then click Enable Automation Deploys.

+## Forking
+Forking results in a secondary branch of the site being created.
+The secondary branch can be worked on simultaneously without the Master Branch being altered.
+The steps below should be followed:

+1. Log into GitHub.
+2. Select your desired repository from the options to the left.
+3. From the options available at the top right of the screen, which include Watch, Star and Fork, select Fork.
+4. A forked branch of the repository is then created.
+This is a copy of the repository up to the point the forked branch was created.
+5. Changes can then be made in the forked repository without those changes taking effect in the Master Branch.
+6. Both repositories can be merged by selecting New Pull Request from the original repository.
+## Cloning
+1. Log into GitHub.
+2. Select your desired repository from the options to the left.
+3. From the options available just above the commit list, which include Go to File, Add File, Code and Gitpod, select Code.
+4. From the HTTPS tab, copy the URL for the repository.
+5. Once in your local IDE open a new terminal.
+6. Chose the working directory where you would like the cloned directory to be created.
+7. Type git clone into the terminal and paste the repository URL.
+8. Press enter to finish the cloning process.

+## Credits

+### Content
+All images for this site were taken from the free and open source site [Unsplash](unsplash.com).
+### Code

+The developer sought guidance from various sources but credit must go to Brian Connelly for the dynamic adding of ingredients and steps.

+### Acknowlegements

+I'd like to acknowlege my mentor Victor for his patience and assistance.
+Claire Lemmonier for always being there with a solution to offer and the Slack community for